Nakulbajaj101/mlzoomcamp-capstone-loan-prediction/README.md

 3. Bentoml framework in python to build the deployment service
 4. Bash for orchatrating model training, building deployment and pushing to ECR on the cloud
 5. AWS Serverless and api gateway
-6. Locust for local load testing of bentoml api
+6. Not yet implemented: Locust for local load testing of bentoml api
-7. Streamlit for prediction service app
+7. Not yet implemented: Streamlit for prediction service app

 # Project structure
 ![alt text](https://github.com/Nakulbajaj101/mlzoomcamp-capstone-loan-prediction/blob/main/images/project_structure.png)